 - At the far end of Australia’s temperature gradients for forests

-- It contains the tallest and largest flowering plants on Earth
+- It contains the tallest and largest flowering forests on Earth

 - A forest type that has occupied this landscape of 50,000 years

-- Home to rainforest plants, Tasmanian devils, cockatoos, wallabies, and many other species
+- Home to relict Southern Hemisphere rainforest plants, Tasmanian devils, platypus, echidna, cockatoos, wallabies, and many other species

-Situated in the far south of Tasmania at -43 degrees South latitude, it contains alpine terrain, wild rivers, and some of the very largest and tallest of Earth’s forests.
+Situated in the far south of Tasmania at -43 degrees South latitude, it contains alpine terrain, wild rivers, and some of the very largest, tallest, and most productive of Earth’s forests.
 Several research projects are currently active across a range of scales and disciplines.